Karim-tari/RFC/proposals/181107-base-layer-architecture.md

 * [Data storage](#data-storage).
 * [Cryptography](#cryptographic-module)

+## Description

-## Infrastructure layer
+### Infrastructure layer

 The infrastructure layer doesn't know anything about blockchains, transactions, or digital assets.
 This layer offers a set of modules upon which we build the Tari infrastructure.

-### MessageBus
+#### MessageBus

-[ØMQ]((http://zguide.zeromq.org)) is a mature distributed communications framework.
+[ØMQ](http://zguide.zeromq.org) is a mature distributed communications framework.
 It's very lightweight, is very fast and has excellent documentation. ØMQ forms the basis for peer-to-peer and inter-process messaging in Tari.

 Tari follows a loosely coupled, pub-sub message-based approach to message passing.